Whilst we can’t cure MS, we do work our hardest to provide ways to help our service users and to limit the impact the condition has on their lives.

 As the name suggests, our complementary therapies complement the use of conventional medicine to help relieve stress and help improve the wellbeing of our users.

-We work with a great team of highly qualified therapists to offer a wide range of treatments to help ease the effects of the symptoms of MS. Scroll down to see what we can offer you.
+We work with a great team of highly qualified therapists to offer a wide range of treatments to help ease the effects of the symptoms of MS. Scroll down to see what we can offer.

-Some of the therapies we offer - such as Tai Chi, Yoga and Pilates - take place in groups, offering great opportunities to socialise and enjoy the therapy with other people.
+Some of the therapies we offer - such as Yoga and Pilates - take place in groups, offering great opportunities to socialise and enjoy the therapy with other people.

 It's not just massages that we have available - we also run more practical therapy sessions, such as art classes for our service users and Mindfulness sessions for carers

 Unlike a Swedish massage, which is designed to aid relaxation, a sports massage can help to energise a person, and improve the range of motion and muscle flexibility.

 It can also increase the supply of nutrients and oxygen through improved circulation, as well as help ease tension, remove knots and help in recovering from injuries.

 Also known as a ‘classic massage’, this therapy promotes relaxation and blood flow using techniques such as rubbing, kneading, stroking and gliding.